Join our Refund Crew

 How is the work divided?

-Most volunteers will be working at the refund station, receiving, counting, and sorting the returnable containers into bags and boxes.
-There will also be about 4–5 volunteers who will be serving the reverse vending machine.
+All volunteers will be working at the refund station, receiving, counting, and sorting the returnable containers into bags and boxes.

 We have a small group of shift leaders, who are more experienced volunteers from previous years.
 They ensure that the work is divided fairly and that the check-in and check-out of goods is documented and signed.
 There are always at least two shift leaders on a shift.